sonrabakarim/barlkk/_posts/2016-09-02-optimize-images-sketch.md

 Two simple methods:

 1. **Sort by size.** This one is downright simple, and, sadly, often overlooked.
 In our current world of <abbr title="Get Shit Done">GSD</abbr> we are not always valued by the quality of our work, but oftentimes by quantity.
 As a result, it's common to find image assets which are significantly larger than the others.
-Sorting exported assets by file size should make these leap out so they can be fixed.
+Sorting exported assets by file size should make the large ones leap out so they can be addressed.
 1. **Listen to the Google.** If you're building a website, run that shiny new blog post through [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) and see if you're getting red flagged for image size.
 If you are, do something about it.
-And if you use Google Analytics you test many pages at the same time from _Behavior_ > _Site Speed_ > _Speed Suggestions_ menu item.
+And if you use Google Analytics you can test many pages at the same time from the _Behavior_ > _Site Speed_ > _Speed Suggestions_ menu item.

 # Using Sketch to optimize images

-Unlike SVGs, which are lightweight to begin with, raster images such as TIFFs, JPGs and PNGs can be quite bulky when it comes to file size.
+Unlike SVG vector images, which are lightweight to begin with, raster images such as TIFFs, JPGs and PNGs can be quite bulky when it comes to file size.
 Utilize the following techniques when exporting assets to slim them down and optimize images with Sketch.

 ## Export the correct format